H2020 FUNDING PROPOSAL CE-FNR-09 HORIZON

 ZERO CARBON PERSISTENT MONITORING & RECOVERY - Machines like the proposed 17 meter Pilot SeaVax above could provide sufficient energy to sample the marine environment continuously, also able to transport the sensors and sampling equipment anywhere in the world without using fossil fuels.
 The head of this machine can be raised out of the water during transit, and lowered to 8 meters to sample microplastics near or on the seafloor or riverbeds - three example positions shown in red.
 It should be possible to design a head to travel to greater depths, but this will require additional R&D over and above that to achieve what is shown in principle.
 The turbines depicted are just examples, for example, the raised height may be increased as development proceeds as per example designs shown below and on other linked pages.

 NOTE: At the moment this is just a concept, without appropriate levels of funding for research and then for development & build, ZEV research vessels like this will never become a reality.
 It would be a mistake to think that with a drawing like that above, that the research to make it possible has already been done.
+According to one of the examiners of such application, he believed that the development work had already been done.
+Amazing that such high level marking could be so confused - but there we are.
+We are seeking clarification via the appeals process.
+But, don't hold your breath!
+Transparency in decision making is hardly a Union forte.

 The Horizon 2020 call we are looking at here is for proposals in the €6m region as a guide against a €13.2m budget, suggesting that two or three projects might get the go ahead.
 A newly formed consortium, especially to respond to this, developed a proposal tailored to the guide figure.